bonzibudd/Fluent-Metro/index.md

 **If you notice that the menu looks off-color, set the** `Menu glass color` **to #858585 in Open-Shell Settings (under "Menu Look").** This will prevent your accent color from bleeding into the menu background.

 **Something else doesn't look right?** Feel free to make a post in the [discussions](https://github.com/bonzibudd/Fluent-Metro/discussions) area.

-## Future development

-The next major step in development will be the addition of "Classic" style variants, which include an optional tiled interface.
-Many people prefer that layout for ease of use and familiarity, and it will be a good addition for people previously using the classic styles.
-Another goal is to provide an easier method of installation and configuration, for a more traditional approach for people unfamiliar with skinning.
-Overall, the skins will continue to be refined by fixing bugs, adding more thorough customization, and making the interface more appealing overall.

-In addition to the Start Menu, other types of additions may also be considered, like enhancements to File Explorer and the Taskbar.
-You may expect to see things like Start buttons, Taskbar skins, and icon sets, although none are currently planned.